Books Worth Talking About!

 Michelle Shocklee

 All We Thought We Knew by Michelle Shocklee is a powerful journey into the heart of resilience and forgiveness.
 Shocklee’s characters—Mattie and Ava—are unforgettable, each shaped by the scars of war in dual timelines.
 Mattie grapples with resentment over her brother’s death in Vietnam, while Ava witnesses the injustice and heartbreak of German-American internment during WWII.
-This beautifully woven story explores faith amid suffering and the healing power of forgiveness, making it impossible to put down and hard to forget.

 Message Sent Through Time